-The price at which an investor can apply for or redeem Bitcoin Interests may include an allowance for actual or estimated transaction costs incurred in selling or buying assets of the Fund to meet the withdrawal or application (a Sell Spread or Buy Spread).
-The Sell Spread or Buy Spread is a cost to the withdrawing or applying investor, additional to the management costs noted in the table above and will be reflected in the withdrawal or application price.
-As at the date of this PDS, a Sell Spread of 0.2% (or \$100 for a \$50,000 withdrawal) will apply for withdrawals using the Bitcoin Sale Method.
+The price at which an investor can apply for or redeem Bitcoin Interests may include an allowance for actual or estimated transaction costs incurred in selling or buying assets of the Fund to meet the Application or Redemption (a Buy Spread or Sell Spread).
+The Buy Spread or Sell Spread is a cost to the applying or redeeming investor, additional to the management costs noted in the table above and will be reflected in the Application or Redemption price.
+As at the date of this PDS, a Buy Spread of 0.2% (or \$100 for a \$50,000 Application) will apply for cash Applications.
+No Buy Spread will apply for in specie Applications.
+A Sell Spread of 0.2% (or \$100 for a \$50,000 Redemption) will apply for the Bitcoin Sale Method.
 A Sell Spread will not apply to the Bitcoin Delivery Method (however this method will be subject to a \$500 Redemption Fee as described above and below).
-A Buy Spread of 0.2% (or \$100 for a \$50,000 application) will apply for applications.
-The Sell Spread and Buy Spread may change without prior notice including between the time you submit an Application or Redemption Request and the time your Application or Redemption Request is accepted by the Responsible Entity.
-The current Sell Spread and Buy Spread can be obtained by contacting the Responsible Entity.
+The Buy Spread and Sell Spread may change without prior notice including between the time you submit an Application or Redemption Request and the time your Application or Redemption Request is accepted by the Responsible Entity.
+The current Buy Spread and Sell Spread can be obtained by contacting the Responsible Entity.